ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: Evaluation

 \subsubsection{Benchmarks: Equivalence-Guided Decoding}

 We created 10 benchmark tasks in the basic functional language shown in \Cref{sec:case-studies:egraphs}, where the goal is to refactor a program into an equivalent one---e.g., factoring out subexpressions into \code{let} bindings.
-We use a fixed system prompt that specifies the grammar of the language and instructs the model to return only a refactored program with no explanation.
-The exact prompt and the full list of benchmarks are shown in \ref{app:egraphs_results}.
+We use a fixed system prompt that specifies the grammar of the language and instructs the model to return only a refactored program\footnote{We also ran a variant of this benchmark where we included in the prompt the list of rewrite rules.
+The overall trends are similar; this data can be found in \Cref{app:egraphs_results}.} with no explanation.
+The exact prompt and the full list of benchmarks are shown in \Cref{app:egraphs_results}.
 We count a response as \emph{correct} if the LM produces a complete program that is equivalent to the input program, with no post-processing.
 Unconstrained decoding often fails to produce just the output code, despite being explicitly instructed to do so.
 Therefore, we also evaluate a variant where the prompt wraps outputs in triple backticks (\code{```}) to encourage the model to delimit its code clearly.
-This avoids penalizing runs that fail only due to formatting.
+This variant avoids penalizing runs that fail only due to formatting.
 We refer to the two variants as \textit{No Delimit} and \textit{Delimit}, respectively.